-Arunachal: Toko Telyi Becomes First Arunachali Selected for Bhartendu Natya Academy
+Arunachal: Toko Telyi Becomes First Arunachali Selected for Bharatendu Natya Academy

 This remarkable milestone not only brings immense pride to the state but also underscores the rich cultural talent emerging from the region.

-ITANAGAR- In a historic achievement, Toko Telyi has become the first individual from Arunachal Pradesh to be selected for the prestigious Bhartendu Natya Academy, one of India’s leading institutions for dramatic arts.
+ITANAGAR- In a historic achievement, Toko Telyi has become the first individual from Arunachal Pradesh to be selected for the prestigious Bharatendu Natya Academy, one of India’s leading institutions for dramatic arts.
 This remarkable milestone not only brings immense pride to the state but also underscores the rich cultural talent emerging from the region.

-Chief Minister Pema Khandu took to Twitter to congratulate Telyi, stating, “Heartiest congratulations to Toko Telyi on being the first Arunachali selected for the prestigious Bhartendu Natya Academy!
+Chief Minister Pema Khandu took to Twitter to congratulate Telyi, stating, “Heartiest congratulations to Toko Telyi on being the first Arunachali selected for the prestigious Bharatendu Natya Academy!
 Your remarkable achievement brings immense pride and joy to the entire state of Arunachal Pradesh.
 Best wishes for your future endeavors and continued success.”

 Click here to Join our WhatsApp Channel